 1. Make sure both devices are on

 Just about any sync will fail if one of the devices is off.
-It seems like an obvious step, but between power saving modes and sleep modes, a device that should be turned on may actually have the power off.
+It seems like an obvious step, but between power-saving modes and sleep modes, a device that should be turned on may actually have the power off.
 Make sure everything is turned on and ready to connect, not trapped in sleep or power save.

 2. Make sure both devices have and support Bluetooth

 Start with the very basics: Make sure both of the devices you want to use have and support Bluetooth technology.
-Just because a headset is wireless or a stereo is new doesn’t mean it has Bluetooth built in.
+Just because a headset is wireless or a stereo is new doesn’t mean it has Bluetooth built-in.
 Look for the Bluetooth logo: a stylized B in an oval.
 Make sure it’s on both of the devices you’re trying to connect.

-3. Make sure your devices are compatible
+3. Make sure your devices are compatible with each other

 Now that we know both devices have Bluetooth technology, we need to check and be sure both of them support the same version of Bluetooth.
 Bluetooth is supposed to be backwards compatible, so an older headset should work with something like a new phone.
 However, there’s also a newer protocol called Bluetooth Smart that works with things like fitness bands.
 Bluetooth Smart may not sync up with older devices.
 Check your manuals or device information screens and make sure both devices support the same protocols.